Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Machine Learning Frameworks for Predictions in Unmonitored Sites

 \subsubsection{Concatenation of encoded site characteristics for broad-scale models}

 Though recurrent neural network models like the LSTM have been used with direct concatenation of static and dynamic features, other methods have been developed that encode watershed characteristics as static features to improve accuracy or increase efficiency.
-Shown in Figure \ref{fig:encoder_lstm}, one approach is to use two separate neural networks, where the first learns a representation of the "static" characteristics using an encoding neural network (e.g. an autoencoder), and the second takes that encoded representation at each time-step along with dynamic time-series inputs to predict the target using a time series ML framework (e.g. LSTM) \citep{esteban2016predicting,li2021integrating, tayal2022invertibility,lin2018early}.
+Shown in Figure \ref{fig:encoder_lstm}, one approach is to use two separate neural networks, where the first learns a representation of the "static" characteristics using an encoding neural network (e.g. an autoencoder), and the second takes that encoded representation at each time-step along with dynamic time-series inputs to predict the target using a time series ML framework (e.g. LSTM).
+This has been shown to be effective mostly in healthcare data applications \citep{esteban2016predicting,li2021integrating,lin2018early}, but also in lake temperature prediction in \citet{tayal2022invertibility}.
 The idea is to extract the information from characteristics that accounts for data heterogeneity across multiple entities.
 This extraction process is independent from the LSTM or similar time series model handing the dynamic input, and therefore can be flexible in how the two components are connected.
 Examples to improve efficiency include, (1) static information may not be needed at every time step and be applied only at the time step of interest \citep{lin2018early}, or (2) the encoding network can be used to reduce the dimension of static features prior to connecting with the ML framework doing the dynamic prediction \citep{kao2021fusing}.
 In terms of performance, works from multiple disciplines have found these type of approaches improve accuracy over the previously described direct concatenation approach \citep{lin2018early,tayal2022invertibility,rahman2020predicting}.